kneufeld/consolemd/README.md

 Unfortunately `commonmark-py` isn't very easy to use as a library so if any node types got missed then chaos may ensue.
 Please open a bug (or even better a pull request) so that `consolemd` can get patched up.

+## Contributing

+If you help out in any way make sure you add your name to `CONTRIBUTORS.md`.

 ## Example